coatyio/coaty-js/docs/index.md

-The framework sources include a fully documented [Sensor Things example](https://github.com/coatyio/coaty-js/blob/master/examples/sensor-things) that demonstrates how Coaty leverages the sensorThings API to manage a self-discovering network of sensors.
+The framework sources include a fully documented [Sensor Things example](https://github.com/coatyio/coaty-js/blob/master/examples/sensor-things) that demonstrates how Coaty leverages the SensorThings API to manage a self-discovering network of sensors.

 Finally, the unit tests delivered with the framework itself also provide a valuable